Bachelor of Arts in Visual and Critical Studies

 A, B & C

-4. After completing this orientation and passing the quiz, the next step is to make an appointment with a Co-op Advisor.
+4. After completing this orientation, passing the quiz, and turning in your student application, the next step is to make an appointment with a Co-op Advisor.

 5. What do you do after you have accepted an internship?